Missouri Sports Betting

 Missouri NewsSee All

 No, sports betting is not legal in MO just yet.
-Several pushes have been made in 2022 but state residents will have to wait about another year before being able to place their bets legally.
+Several pushes have been made last year but state residents will have to wait about another year before being able to place their bets legally.

-After several ongoing discussions, MS lawmakers ultimately could not agree to pass HB 2502.
+After several ongoing discussions, MO lawmakers ultimately could not agree to pass HB 2502.
 Sports betting will likely be legalized sometime in 2023.

 MO state residents must be at least 21 years old to place bets in casinos and fantasy sports (once legalized).